ohmykreee/kreee-blog/content/article/setup-tun2socks-in-opnsense/index.en.md

 | IPv4 Configuration Type         | Static IPv4      |
 | IPv4 address                    | 10.0.3.1/24      |

-其中 IPv4 地址要和目前所用局域网地址不同。
+The IPv4 address should be different from the currently used local area network address.

-在 System ‣ Gateways ‣ Single 里，添加网关：
+In System ‣ Gateways ‣ Single, add a gateway:

 | Setting | Value |
 | ------------------------------- | ---------------- |